 Filing a case in the Little Rhody is easy using their Electronic Filing System (EFS).
 The judicial branch of government has created a “RI Judiciary User Guide for Electronic Filing” for patrons to use when filing a case.
 The state’s vendor, Tyler Technologies created a system called Odyssey File and Serve, and when filing, users must also pay a fee to them.
 New users must register for an account before using the system.
 RI also has a section on their judicial branch website (RI.gov) where all filing forms are listed by court type, they offer court rules, the clerk's office hours, and a privacy notice.
 Patrons of the court system can easily find and download the forms they need to file in person.

 If you want to search for State of Rhode Island court documents, try the Infotracer tool.
 Within minutes gain access to court cases all over the state including areas like Providence County, Pawtucket, Providence Plantations, Bristol County, Washington County, and Newport County.
 Thanks to the RI Access to Public Records Act R.I.
-Gen. Laws §§38-2-1, companies like Infotracer can offer criminal records, family and probate cases, civil disputes, property records, dockets, county courthouse addresses, bankruptcies, and more records from New England!
+Gen. Laws §§38-2-1, companies like Infotracer can offer criminal records, family and probate cases, civil disputes, state property records, dockets, county courthouse addresses, bankruptcies, and more records from New England!

 Anyone can perform a private records search without any special permission or even a reason.
 Most records will be online except for court-ordered sealed items, and things kept confidential by law such as juvenile records.